m-voels/ptmtoolapp/README.md

 Project Task Module functionalities
 =================================================================================================
-- You will be working on the Project Task.
-Find the functionality part as discussed below.
+- Project Task functionality part as discussed below.
 1: Manager will be able to Create project task.
 2: Admin user will be creating project and assigning these projects to Manager.
 3: Note :  you can make appropriate changes in the DB table for achieving the Admin user functionality :  communicate with team 1 or team 4 for User functionality if needed.